percona/pxc-docs/docs/compile.md

     !!! important

         Clone the latest repository or update it to the latest state.
-        Old codebase may not be compatible with the build script.
+        The old codebase may not be compatible with the build script.

 2. Check out the `{{vers}}` branch and initialize submodules: